bwoods/Architecture/README.md

 - **Small**

-  The core functionality is under 2000 lines of code and has minimal dependancies.[^wc]
+  The core functionality is around 3000 lines of code and has minimal dependancies.[^wc]

 - **Fast**